felixnext/stock_trend_analysis/readme.md

 There are multiple approaches for classification that

-* MutliOutput - Logistic Regression
+* MutliOutput - Logistic Regression and SVMs
 * Feedforward Network
-* RNN on historic stock data (GRU)

 The stock classifier is tested on historic stock data (test-set that is hold-out from the training set).
 The categories and time-frames are clearly defined.